 It is long lasting.
 Due to the thickness and complexity of the inks used in screen printing, designs placed with this method can endure far more stress than other methods without losing the quality of the print.

 It is good for large quantity orders and is cost effective.
 This method requires individual screens for every color used in an artwork and it is best used for large orders.
-It is great for when people need to place big orders and want to save money.
+It is great for when clients need to place big orders and want to save money.
 The cost will go down with the more garments placed in an order.

 It leaves a great finish and vibrant colors.
 Screen printing results are hard to replicate by other printing techniques.
-It leaves a satisfying look and feel to the apparel it is printed on.
+It leaves a satisfying look and hand feel to the apparel it is printed on.

 It is not practical for small orders.
 Screen printing takes a lot of preparation before the process begins.
 This method is not the best for “on-demand” and quick printing orders.